pixelhandler/ember-jsonapi-resources/README.md

 in the [Ember.js] Router.
 Why not make them first class in your persistence solution too?
 Now you can with the [ember-jsonapi-resources] addon.

-This addon was inspired by finding the quickest path to shipping an a application using the [JSONAPI::Resources] to production.
+This addon was inspired by finding the simple path to shipping an application implementing spec by using the [JSONAPI::Resources] gem, to production.

 Whether you adopt the JSON API 1.0 spec, or not; this addon is a template for creating a data persitence solution for your [Ember.js] application that models the domain of your API server.
+The addon code is rather concise, borrow at will.

 [Introduction to fetch()]: http://updates.html5rocks.com/2015/03/introduction-to-fetch